timescale/ressrf/HACKING.md

 ## Adding a new programming language binding

+### WASM bridge or native port?

+Before writing any code, decide which runtime the new binding will use.
+Both are first-class, and for a given ecosystem they can co-exist: Go already does, with `go/ressrf/` and `go-native/ressrf/` shipping side by side.

+A **WASM bridge** embeds `core.wasm` and calls into the Rust core via the host language's WASM runtime.
+The behavioral guarantee is the strongest possible: the same bytes the Rust crate runs are what the binding runs.
+The cost is a per-call JSON marshalling layer, a runtime-specific WASM loader, debugger boundaries that don't cross WASM, and the toolchain weight of cross-compiling to `wasm32-wasip1`.
+Idiomatic-API friction shows up as forced `Close()` lifecycles, opaque string errors, and host-imported audit callbacks.

+A **native port** reimplements the engine in the host language against the shared JSON conformance vectors and configuration.
+The host gets idiomatic types (sealed-sum errors, native errors instead of strings, no lifecycle ceremony), native debuggability (`pprof`, `delve`, source maps work through the whole stack), zero WASM runtime weight, and the ability for ecosystem contributors to send fixes without learning Rust.
+The cost is one rewrite per language plus a contract that keeps the port aligned with the Rust core.

+That contract has three parts and is the reason native ports stay safe to ship:

+1. **Shared JSON config** in [`crates/ressrf-core/config/`](crates/ressrf-core/config/).
+Native ports read these files directly and codegen language-specific data modules from them; a drift check in CI fails the build if the generated outputs are stale (`generated-up-to-date` job).
+2. **Shared JSON vectors** in [`tests/vectors/`](tests/vectors/).
+Every binding (WASM or native) loads them and fails its own test job on divergence.
+3. **Differential fuzz against the WASM oracle.** The `ressrf-wasm` crate is `publish = false`; it is intentionally not a shipped binding.
+Native ports load the wazero binding's embedded `core.wasm` (or any byte-identical build output of `ressrf-wasm`) and compare random URLs through both engines.
+Allow/block divergence fails CI.
+The reference implementation lives at [`go-native/ressrf/internal/diff/`](go-native/ressrf/internal/diff/).

+Picking criteria for a new binding:

+- **Native preferred** when the host ecosystem rewards source-only distribution, has the stdlib primitives the engine needs (IP parsing, IDN, regex), and has users for whom debuggability or edge/serverless cold start matters.
+Today that is Go (`go-native/ressrf/`), Python (PyO3 native, by a different mechanism), and the planned Node TypeScript port at `node-native/ressrf/`.
+- **WASM acceptable** when the host ecosystem has solid WASM tooling, the user base is smaller, and shipping a single binding now is more valuable than the eventual idiomatic-API refinement.
+Today that is the planned .NET, Java, and PHP bindings.
+- **Both** when the ecosystem has consumers on either side of the trade-off (security-strict consumers wanting Rust-engine parity vs idiomatic-API consumers wanting native debuggability).
+Go is the case study.
+Node will follow.

 There are two integration paths:

 ### WASM-based bindings (Go, Node.js, PHP, C#, Java)